-When you were at school did your careers teacher ever suggest that being a conversion rate optimiser might be a great job?
+When you were at school did your careers teacher ever suggest that being a conversion rate optimisation expert might be a great job?
 No, thought not.
 It’s one of those careers that just never existed until a few years ago, like web master, professional blogger or Wizard of Light Bulb Moments (yes, that’s a real job title).

-Conversion rate optimiser
+Conversion rate optimisation expert

 - More people buy (ie: more visitors converted to customers)